-Citation with stable link: Philip A. Harland, 'Celts / Gauls: Cicero and the link between imperial conquest and negative stereotypes (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified March 3, 2023, http://philipharland.com/Blog/?p=10065.
+Citation with stable link: Philip A. Harland, 'Celts: Cicero on Gauls and the link between imperial conquest and negative stereotypes (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified August 21, 2023, https://philipharland.com/Blog/?p=10065.

 Ancient author: Marcus Tullius Cicero, On the Consular Provinces 32-35 (link).

 Comments: Although the concern to make sense of other peoples was widespread in various social settings beyond the Roman imperial elites, the focus on who people were, what they were like, how they differed from “us” (whoever us was), and what was supposedly bad about such people was particularly pertinent to those interested in the success of Roman conquest and empire, or the legimation of the subjection of foreign peoples.